 Titanium 3D printing is mainly used in:

-– medicine (e.g., implants and prosthetics),
+- medicine (e.g., implants and prosthetics)

-– dental technology (customized restorations),
+- dental technology (customized restorations)

-– aerospace (lightweight, corrosion-resistant components),
+- aerospace (lightweight, corrosion-resistant components)

-– motorsport (exhaust systems, suspension components),
+- motorsport (exhaust systems, suspension components)

-– and toolmaking (mold inserts with cooling channels).
+- toolmaking (mold inserts with cooling channels)

 How is the Material Change handled in Titanium 3D Printing?